Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Background

-When the views are acquired and stored by different organizations, individuals, or devices, the data may be sensitive/costly to be transmitted to and collected by a central controller.
-This naturally demands for computing GCCA in a distributed manner.
-Fig. \ref{fig:scenario} depicts a scenario where distributed GCCA is well-motivated.
+Fig. \ref{fig:scenario} depicts a scenario where {federated} GCCA is well-motivated.
 We assume that $i$th view is held by the $i$th node (computing agent)---where a node can be a device or an organization.
 All nodes carry out their local computations and exchange {\it derived} information (other than the original data) with a central server that is capable of simple computations, e.g., aggregation, subtraction and SVD.
 The communication from a node to the server is called \textit{uplink} communication and opposite direction is called \textit{downlink} communication.
-The goal of distributed GCCA is to learn the parameters $\btheta_i$ for all $i$ and $\G$.
-In an iterative distributed algorithm, the nodes and the server exchange information in every iteration.
-Hence, one of the most important considerations under this computing paradigm is the communication overhead between the nodes and the server.
+The goal of {federated} GCCA is to learn the parameters $\btheta_i$ for all $i$ and $\G$.
+In an iterative {federated learning procedure}, the nodes and the server exchange information in every iteration.
+Hence, one of the most important considerations under this computing paradigm is the communication overhead between the nodes and the server. {In each of the motivating examples, high communication overheads between the nodes and the server may incur undesired communication latency, which hinder the system performance severely, especially when computational resources (e.g., bandwidth, energy and time) are limited; see more discussions in \cite{ma2021communication, tang20211, hovine2021distributed}.}

-Distributed GCCA is also well-motivated for high-performance parallel computing, where the nodes could be different CPU cores.
-By careful design, many computations in GCCA can be implemented on parallel, and thus substantial acceleration can often be expected; see \cite{fu2018efficient}.
-For parallel comupting, overhead is also a critical design aspect---when the communication overhead among the cores is large, the benefit of parallel computing is much less obvious.

 In this work, our goal is to propose a {\it communication-efficient} algorithmic framework for MAX-VAR GCCA---for both the classic and the deep learning versions.
 We also aim to offer rigorous performance characterizations for the algorithm.